 Want to explore more celebrity IQ estimations?
 Check out our celebrity IQ estimations page.

-Note: Although Einstein never participated in a formal IQ test, his revolutionary work in physics supports this calculated estimate.
+Note: Like Oppenheimer, Einstein never participated in a formal IQ test.
+However, his revolutionary work in theoretical physics supports this estimate of his IQ score.

 The Flynn Effect indicates a rise in IQ scores over time.
 The average IQ during Einstein's era was around 70.